bdwashbu/ScalaAsm/README.md

 outputStream.close
 ```

-ScalaAsm currently supports many useful Assembly features such as procedures, labels, and variables.
+ScalaAsm currently supports many useful Assembly features such as procedures, loops, labels, and variables.
+Some of these, like variables and loops, are implemented using first-class scala constructs.

 Additionally, many errors can be caught at compile time: